Held on July 27, 2025! Watch the famous "Yokota" at Haneda Shrine's summer festival [Haneda Matsuri].

 The "Ujigami Shrine of Haneda," revered by those in the aviation industry

 Haneda Shrine is the guardian deity of the entire Haneda area, including Haneda Airport.
-The shrine is highly revered by airline companies and those involved in aviation, and is visited throughout the year to pray for air safety and flight safety.
+The shrine is highly revered by airline companies and those involved in aviation, and is visited by people throughout the year to pray for air safety and flight safety.

 Many people dedicate prayer ema (votive picture tablet) to pray for the success of pilots and cabin attendants!

-In 1861, when the smallpox epidemic broke out, the shogun Tokugawa Iesada paid a visit to the shrine to pray for the cure of the disease, and was cured.
+In 1861, when the smallpox epidemic broke out, the Tokugawa shogun Iesada paid a visit to the shrine to pray for the cure of the disease, and was healed.
 The "Haneda Fujizuka" on the grounds of the shrine is a symbol of the shrine's prosperity.
+Sengen Shrine is enshrined at the top of Haneda Fuji Mound (a cultural asset of Ota Ward), which is located in the precincts of the shrine.
+The deity of Sengen Shrine, Kihanasakuyahime-no-Mikoto, is said to have the divine virtues of ensuring easy childbirth and giving birth to a child.

 It pops up!
 Red seal!
 Pop-up!
 Haneda Shrine Mikoshi Red Seal".

-*Distribution from July 1 (Mon.) to July 31 (Wed.)
+Distribution will be available from July 1 (Tue) to July 31 (Thu).

 *Reception of red seals is from 9:30 a.m. to 4:30 p.m.